 Advancing our knowledge of the molecular mechanisms underlying the various functions of lysosomes in the maintenance of cell and organismal homeostasis is a prerequisite to understand the pathomechanisms causing lysosome-related diseases and for the development of novel therapeutic strategies.

-FOR2625 is funded by the German Research Foundation since October 2017, the second funding period of the consortium was approved in September 2020 with a duration of another 3 years until September 2023.
+FOR2625 is funded by the German Research Foundation since October 2017, the second funding period of the consortium was approved in September 2020 with a duration of another 3 years and a cost-neutral extension until December 2024.